Buscando América: Production

 The album was recorded with the six musicians of Seis Del Solar.
 The lyrics were printed inside the album in both Spanish and English.

 Critical reception

 The New York Times wrote that "the musicians, most of whom have labored for years on the salsa circuit, respond to Mr. Blades's creativity and risk-taking with some of the freshest, most impressive playing heard on a pop album this year."
 Trouser Press wrote that Buscando América "stands as the finest of his major-label recordings to date."

 The Pazz & Jop 1984 all critics poll ranked in the 18th position.
 Time named the album one of 1984's best.
-The album was named one of the 50 greatest salsa albums of all time by Rolling Stone Magazine in October 2024.
+The album was named one of the 50 greatest salsa albums of all time by Rolling Stone in October 2024.
 In the list Los 600 de Latinoamérica, an acclaimed ranking created by several Latin American music journalists, it was ranked the thirteenth best album on the list, which covers the years 1920 to 2022.